-Currently a waste collection service is provided by the municipality for all residents in urban areas.
+Currently, the municipality provides a waste collection service for all residents in urban areas.
 All formal residential erven are receiving a weekly door-to-door collection service.
 Residents are required to place their waste in refuse bags on the sidewalk for weekly collection.